laminas/laminas-console/doc/book/routes.md

 $userEmail = $matches['userEmail'];
 ```

-Under zend-mvc, you will pull the parameter from the request:
+Under laminas-mvc, you will pull the parameter from the request:

 ```php
 $userEmail = $this->getRequest()->getParam('userEmail');